HOME BROWSE SALARIES BEST PAYING JOBS

 Change in salary based on education varies drastically from one location to another and depends hugely on the career field as well.
 The data displayed here is the combined average of multiple jobs.
 To view accurate figures, choose a specific job title.

-Workers with a certificate or diploma earn on average 17% more than their peers who only reached the high school level.
+Our results showed that individuals with a certificate or diploma earned an average of 17% more than those who only completed high school.

-Professionals who attained a Master's Degree are awarded salaries that are 29% more than those with a Bachelor's Degree.
+Professionals with a Master's Degree earned 29% more than those with a Bachelor's Degree.

-Finally, PhD holders earn 23% more than Master's Degree holders on average while doing the same job.
+Finally, those who held a PhD earned an average of 23% more than those with a Master's Degree while performing the same job.

 Share This Chart